password-derivative/firefoxaddon/README.md

 - and more ...

 # Permission usage
-- **Display notifications to you**: it uses notifications to show when the actions was succesfull or failed.
+- **Display notifications to you**: it uses notifications to show when the action was succesfull or failed.
 - **Access your data for all websites**: the program has to read the password field to calculate the derivative.

 Other technical permissions: